 What surprises Americans most about traveling through Scandinavia?

 I think the food is a big surprise to many.
 Some think we mainly just eat herring, meatballs, and lutefisk, but Scandinavian cuisine has developed a lot over the last few decades and is actually considered top-class in Europe.
 I've had tour members that have been on several Rick Steves tours comment that on the Best of Scandinavia tour they've had some of their best food experiences.

 Another thing is the political scene and our social welfare system.
 Some have a stereotypical view that we pay a huge amount of taxes and that our government has too much to say in our lives.
 This is partly not correct, and the local guides and I try to provide a more accurate view of how our system works.

 What's life like when you're not leading tours?

 I'm a passionate sailor, and I have my own sailboat on the Oslofjord, so a lot of time goes to doing day-sails on the fjord or longer journeys down to Sweden and Denmark.
 In the winter, I like to do cross-country skiing, but to warm up I usually spend a few weeks at my family's condo in southern Spain.
 Scandinavians love Spain; it is kind of like your Arizona or Mexico.
 I also have a Canadian girlfriend, so we go to see her family now and then.
-I also just enjoy life in Oslo, it's a good city to live in, with close proximity nature and all the conveniences of a big city.
+I also just enjoy life in Oslo, it's a good city to live in, with close proximity to nature and all the conveniences of a big city.